Unity-Technologies/sentis-samples/ChatLLM/README.md

 ## Getting Started

 1. Open the Unity project
+2. Download models by navigating to **Inference Engine > Sample > Chat > Download Models** in the menu
-2. Navigate to **Inference Engine > Sample > Chat > Start Chat** in the menu
+3. Navigate to **Inference Engine > Sample > Chat > Start Chat** in the menu
-3. Wait for models to download if running for the first time
 4. Start chatting with the AI assistant!

+Alternatively, you can manually download the models from [https://huggingface.co/llava-hf/llava-onevision-qwen2-0.5b-si-hf](https://huggingface.co/llava-hf/llava-onevision-qwen2-0.5b-si-hf) and place them in `ChatLLM/Assets/ChatLLM/Resources/Models/`.

+You can also use the runtime scene at `ChatLLM/Assets/ChatLLM/Runtime/Scenes/Chat.unity`, but make sure to download the models beforehand using the editor menu.

 The chat interface supports:
 - Text-only conversations